Stan Humphries: Regular season

+Playoffs

 Post-playing career

 Humphries became a college football commentator, and also hosts his namesake celebrity golf tournament, which has raised more than $1 million over the years for Rady Children's Hospital in San Diego.

-Currently, Humphries has served as head girls basketball at Ouachita Christian School in Monroe, Louisiana since 2017.
+Humphries has served as the head girls basketball coach at Ouachita Christian School in Monroe, Louisiana since 2017.

+Golf

+Humphries has qualified for amateur golf's United States Senior Amateur Championship in 2022 and the R&A Senior Amateur Championship in 2023, finishing fourth in the latter.